Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 How to prepare for Gertrude Saddle hike?

-- Experience and fitness: The Gertrude Saddle hike is considered challenging and requires a reasonable level of fitness and hiking experience.
-Experienced hikers might think it’s a moderate hike, since the distance and elevation gain isn’t too shocking.
+• Experience and fitness: The Gertrude Saddle hike is considered challenging and requires a reasonable level of fitness and hiking experience.
+Experienced hikers might think it’s a moderate hike since the distance and elevation gain aren’t too shocking.
 Therefore you should make an honest assessment of your abilities and fitness level before attempting the hike.
-If you are not confident or experienced enough hiking in alpine terrain, then you can better choose an alternative, easier hiking trail in Fiordland such as Lake Marian track or Key Summit track.
+If you are not confident or experienced enough hiking in alpine terrain, then you can better choose an alternative, easier hiking trail in Fiordland such as Lake Marian track or Key Summit track

 Is Gertrude Saddle hard?